openstack-archive/tripleo-specs/specs/pike/send-mail-tool.rst

-Even if there is someone responsible to verify these runs, still is a manual job go to logs web site, check what's the latest job, go to the logs, verify if tempest ran, list the number of failures, check against a list if these failures are known failures or new ones, and only afther all these steps, start to work to identify the root cause of the problem.
+Even if there is someone responsible to verify these runs, still is a manual job go to logs web site, check what's the latest job, go to the logs, verify if tempest ran, list the number of failures, check against a list if these failures are known failures or new ones, and only after all these steps, start to work to identify the root cause of the problem.

 Proposed Change